-Hospital-acquired or healthcare-associated infections (HAIs) are infections a patient can contract while receiving care in a healthcare facility.
+Hospital-acquired or healthcare-associated infections (HAIs) are infections a patient contracts while receiving healthcare in a healthcare facility.
 These infections may be associated with the use of invasive medical devices, surgical procedures, or gaps in infection control.
 The CDC estimates that on any given day, about 1 out of 31 hospital patients has at least one HAI.2

-The Missouri Nosocomial Infection Control Act of 2004 mandated that nosocomial methicillin-resistant Staphylococcus aureus (MRSA) and nosocomial vancomycin-resistant Enterococci (VRE) be included in the list of reportable diseases or conditions.
-Carbapenem-Resistant
+The "Missouri Nosocomial Infection Control Act of 2004" mandated that nosocomial methicillin-resistant Staphylococcus aureus (MRSA) and nosocomial vancomycin-resistant Enterococci (VRE) be included in the list of reportable diseases and/or conditions.
+Carbapenem-Resistant Enterobacterales (formerly known as Enterobacteriaceae) (CRE) were added to the list or reportable condition in Missouri in 2018.
+The final CRE case definition was released in December of 2018.3 Facilities began reporting CRE data in the fourth quarter of 2018.